blue-pho3nix/dwm-love/README.md

 # Kali DWM Love

 I made scripts to install various DWM themes on Kali. <br>
-These scripts are based on https://larbs.xyz/larbs.sh <br>
+These scripts use LARBS: https://larbs.xyz/larbs.sh <br>

 Note: I use VMware.
 The `.xprofile` file has settings that make copy paste possible in DWM.<br> If you're using Virtualbox, you can remove `vmware-user` from `.xprofile`.